mvwicky/mvwicky.github.io/_posts/2018-10-21-Links-Are-Abundant.markdown

 <p></p>

 {% include objlink.html obj=page.links.poly %}
-It was weird to see this so close (temporally) to Christine Blasey Ford's testimony, but it's not related at all really to that.
+It was weird to see this so close (temporally) to Christine Blasey Ford's testimony,[^1] but it's not related at all really to that.

 <hr class="footsep" />

+[^1]: Man, that was like a week ago (as of this writing), but it feels like it's been several millennia since then.